glorisonlai/rustytorch/Readme.md

 **RustyTorch** is a deep learning framework constructed using Rust and Python.

+The main objective of **RustyTorch** was to give a brief understanding of how a deep learning framework works internally, and to use Rust bindings in Python.

 This is a personal project for educational purposes only!

-The main objective of **RustyTorch** was to give a brief understanding of how a deep learning framework works internally, and to use Rust bindings in Python.

 Original idea credited to [@lucasdelimanogueira's PyNorch](https://github.com/lucasdelimanogueira/PyNorch)

-# 1 - About

 # 2 - Progress

 - [x] Tensor Ops
-- [x] GPU Support
+- [ ] GPU Support
+  - [x] OpenCL
+  - [ ] CUDA
 - [ ] Autograd
 - [ ] Broadcasting
 - [ ] Memory Management